 Know your industry lingo and terminology and negotiate better deals with confidence.

-The key principal in apartment syndications is someone vital to the ongoing success of the investment.
-This person should be insured to to cover any interruptions should something happen to them.
+The key principle in apartment syndications is someone vital to the ongoing success of the investment.
+This person should be insured to cover any interruptions should something happen to them.

 Debt investment is the investment in debt obligations.
 Like a mortgage loan.
 Debt investors normally earn interest until the time the debt is fully repaid.
 These investments sometimes provide an option to convert to an equity position.